 In 1910, the two sons --Melvin and Sam-- bought a sawmill and gave birth to M.B.
 Lamberth & Bros.
 (M.B.
 Lamberth was the father of Dr. M.B.
 Lamberth, Jr. of Kilmarnock.)
 During World War I, Melvin continued the sawmill business and Sam went back to work on the farm.
 It was not until the end of the war that brothers Sam, George, and Woodland opened S.C.
-Lamberth & Bros. offering more than cut timber to a growing community.
+Lamberth & Bros. offering more than cut timber to a growing community in 1917.

 A fire in 1951 destroyed the sawmill and they quickly shifted to purchasing rough-cut lumber and then expanded their shop operation.
 For the next 21 years S.C.
 Lamberth & Bros. had one of the finest custom cabinet shops in the area.
 By the late 1960's George was the only brother still active in the business.
 With no sons to carry on the family name, he approached his two son-in-laws, Jewel Edwards and Milton Hogge, offering them the option of buying company shares owned by other members of his family.
 George then gradually turned over his shares to two of his daughters Ginny (Jewel Edwards wife) and Aggie (Milton's wife.)

 Another fire in 1972 destroyed the planing mill and the cabinet shop. by 1973, a third generation came into the business, grandsons Edwin Hogge and Bruce Edwards -- had been added to the staff.
 By the mid-1970's a modern office building had been added in Gloucester and the name of the company changed to Lamberth Building Materials, Inc. In 1978, the company expanded to White Stone where Albert Pollard provided a brand new structure on Route 3 from which the company is still operating.